galaxyproject/training-material/topics/contributing/tutorials/setup-galaxy-for-training/tutorial.md

 > For more information about how to create these files, please see our module on [specifying the technical requirements for your tutorial]({{ site.baseurl }}/topics/contributing/tutorials/create-new-tutorial-technical/tutorial.html).

-For just the list of ephemeris commands needed for installation, skip to the [Quickstart section](#Quickstart) at the end of this tutorial.
+For just the list of Ephemeris commands needed for installation, skip to the [Quickstart section](#Quickstart) at the end of this tutorial.

 > ### Agenda
 >